 Stick to accessible international cities/countries.

 As the list at the top suggests, there are a lot of places that are not designed for wheelchair users, however, there are places that are further ahead in accessibility than others.
 For example: Dubai, Beijing, Jerusalem, London; Montreal, Canada; Sydney, Australia; Dublin, Ireland; Stratford on Avon, England; Amsterdam, Netherlands; and Cape Town, South Africa.
 Remember that location isn’t the only thing that matters when it comes to accessibility and acceptance of people with disabilities.
 Accessible rental cars, taxis, and public transport is important to consider in a city, as well as attractions and hotels and airports.
-A great indication of an accessible location is if there are any wheelchair rental stores in the area.
-Each culture and disability awareness varies from place to place, so be aware that you might get more attention in certain cities than others.
+A great indication of an accessible location is if there are any wheelchair rental stores in the area, which can be helpful should someone happen to your wheelchair.
+Each culture on disability awareness varies from place to place, so be aware that you might get more attention in certain cities than others.
 This includes the existence of disability rights as well.

 Take a cruise.